statmike/SAS-Mini-Projects/Readme.md

 > C:\PROJECTS

-To move this project to another operating environment or path you need to change any paths define by `libname` and `filename` statments.
+To move this project to another operating environment or path you need to change any paths defined by `libname` and `filename` statments.
 I store any hardcoded paths at the top of .sas files.
 I never hardcode paths inside of macros.

 ##Using Macros
 As shown in the *Layout* section, macros are stored in subfolders named "Macros".
 To make these available to a SAS session these folders can be setup as autocall locations.
 In the [Organizing Macros](https://github.com/statmike/SAS-Mini-Projects/tree/master/Organizing%20Macros) project there is a macro `%define_autocalls` that makes this easy.
 To use this macro manually add the location of the *Macros* folder for *Organizing Macros* so that it can be called for the entire *C:\PROJECTS* folder structure.